-- Enrolled in a secondary education institution or a program leading to an equivalent credential, e.g., a youth aged eighteen and older are finishing high school or taking classes in preparation for a High School Equivalency (HSE) exam.
-OR enrolled in an institution that provides postsecondary or vocational education, e.g., a youth could be enrolled full-time or part-time in a university, college, or vocational or trade school. - Participating in a program or activity designed to promote or remove barriers to employment, e.g., a youth could be in Job Corps, attending classes on resume writing and interview skills, or working with an Older Youth Service provider on skills for Successful Adulthood. - Employed for at least 80 hours per month, e.g., a youth could be employed part-time or full-time at one or more places. - Incapable of performing any of the activities described above due to a medical condition documented in the youth's case plan.
+Enrolled in a secondary education institution or a program leading to an equivalent credential, e.g., a youth aged eighteen and older are finishing high school or taking classes in preparation for a High School Equivalency (HSE) exam or enrolled in an institution that provides post-secondary or vocational education, e.g., a youth could be enrolled full-time or part-time in a university, college, or vocational or trade school.

+- Participating in a program or activity designed to promote or remove barriers to employment, e.g., a youth could be in Job Corps, attend classes on resume writing and interview skills, or work with an older youth service provider on skills for Successful Adulthood. - Employed for at least 80 hours per month, e.g., a youth could be employed part-time or full-time at one or more places. - Incapable of performing any of the activities described above due to a medical condition documented in the youth's case plan.